 🔪How to make

-Make the paste - Place all ingredients needed for the laksa paste in a food processor and blend until smooth.
+Make the paste by placing all ingredients needed in a food processor and blend until smooth.

-Cooking noodles - While the soup is simmering, cook your noodles according to the instructions on the package.
-Drain and rinse it with cold water.
+While the soup is simmering, cook your noodles according to the instructions on the package.

 ✅Helpful tips

-- Using a food processor - I highly recommend using a food processor to make your laksa paste.
+- Use a food processor to make the paste - I highly recommend using a food processor to make your laksa paste.
 A blender will work, but you might need to add water to keep things going.
 This might cause it to splatter while cooking.

 ✨Variations and add-ins

-Extra spicy - If you love spice, try adding some dried chilies to your laksa paste.
+Dial up the heat - Add some dried chilies to your laksa paste if you love spice.
 Soak up to 5 dried chilies in hot water for 15-20 minutes until soft.
 Then, blend them with the other ingredients needed to make the paste.

-Lower fat - Use skimmed/lite coconut milk instead of the full-fat version.
+Lower fat version - Use light instead of full-fat coconut milk.

 ❔Commonly asked questions

 Unfortunately, laksa soup does not freeze well as it contains coconut milk.
-Coconut milk might split upon freezing and thawing.
+Coconut milk might separate and turn grainy upon freezing and thawing.

 📖 Recipe